bacv/pmtorrent/README.md

 # Poor Man's Torrent

-_Toy example of file chunking and sharing in tamper proof way using Merkle tree_
+_Toy example of file chunking and sharing in tamperproof way using Merkle tree_